jhg023/SimpleNet/README.md

 An easy-to-use, event-driven, asynchronous, network application framework.

 # How can I start using SimpleNet?
- 1. SimpleNet has been deployed to Maven, and you can use the following to add it as a dependency:
+ 1. Add SimpleNet as a dependency using either Maven or Gradle:

+ Maven:

  ```xml
 <dependency>